rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Rise of challengers to traditional currencies

-The creation of of Bitcoin in 2008 [@Bitcoin] kicked off the race to create a currency that would solve the problems plaguing the current monetary system.
+The creation of of Bitcoin in 2008 [@Bitcoin:whitepaper] kicked off the race to create a currency that would solve the problems plaguing the current monetary system.
 While a complete solution has not emerged, today we see a number of alternatives that present various benefits and trade-offs.
 While Bitcoin and similar